Any Oak Park resident of any age can get a free Oak Park Public Library card and online account.

-Get a library card and account
+Get your library card and online account

 More about your card and account

-- Oak Park Public Library cards also may be used at most libraries in Illinois.
-If visiting a library outside Oak Park and the SWAN consortium, ask if they are a statewide reciprocal borrower.
-Bring your ID and Oak Park Public Library card.
-Registration may be required on your first visit.
-Be sure your account is clear of any fines.
+- Oak Park Public Library cards may be used at most libraries in Illinois (if the library is a statewide reciprocal borrower).
+If visiting a library outside the SWAN consortium, bring your ID and your Oak Park Public Library card.
+Many libraries require cards to be free of fines before registering a new user.

 - All cards issued since March 20, 2012, have no expiration date.
 Cards issued before March 20, 2012, should be renewed (in person with a photo ID) one last time when the card expires.